corda/corda/docs/source/gcp-vm.rst

 **STEP 4: Download and set up your Corda node**

-Now your environment is configured you can switch to the Explore application and click on the copy to clipboard button to get your dedicated download bundle.
+Now your environment is configured you can switch to the Explore application and click on the copy to clipboard button to get the installation command.

 In your cloud VM terminal run the following command to download the bundle to your instance: